So you’re super excited to get into making crafts with resin.

 It takes time to go through all the trial and error, let alone come to the point where you can make something people will find beautiful.

 But I don’t have another job—this is my job.
-Not everyone has the time I did to go through a year of failures and lucky successes and more failures, searching the web for hours coming up empty handed, and piecing everything together over the period of months.
+Not everyone has the time I did to go through a year of failures and lucky successes and more failures, searching the web for hours coming up empty handed, and piecing everything together during their free time (if you have any free time--and if you do, you probably want to spend it in other ways).